 This is the easiest way to use AutoMeKin.
 The auto installer script installs singularity in your computer and downloads the last release container image from sylabs (https://cloud.sylabs.io/library/emartineznunez) as

-$HOME/automekin2020_<revision number>.sif.
-Note that this is done only the first time you use it.
+$HOME/automekin2020_<tag>.sif.
+Note that this is done only the first time you use it unless a new image is available.
 Then, the script will detect singularity and the image (that must be located in your

 $HOME) and will only start an instance of the container.

 1) Download AutoMeKin's auto installer script Automekin.sh